SyncfusionExamples/OCR-csharp-examples/Perform-OCR-AWS-Textract/README.md

 }
 ```

-5. Create a new class named [AWSExternalOcrEngine.cs](Perform-OCR-AWS-Textract/AWSExternalOcrEngine.cs) and implement the IOcrEngine interface.
+Step 5: Create a new class named [AWSExternalOcrEngine.cs](Perform-OCR-AWS-Textract/AWSExternalOcrEngine.cs) and implement the IOcrEngine interface.
 Get the image stream from PerformOCR method and process it with an external OCR engine.
 This will return the OCRLayoutResult for the image.

-N> Provide a valid Access key and Secret Access Key to work with AWS Textract.
+> Provide a valid Access key and Secret Access Key to work with AWS Textract.

 ```csharp